 This post (probably) contains affiliate links and I may receive a small commission if you click one.
 This is at no extra cost to you and I'm incredibly grateful for it because it allows this site to keep running.

-Packing-phobes can breathe a sigh of relief; the Philippines is one of the easiest destinations to pack for.
+Packing-phobes can breathe a sigh of relief; packing for the Philippines couldn’t be much easier!
 It’s also relatively easy to find anything you might have forgotten, so there’s no need to stress if you realise you forgot to pack your deodorant or bikini at 30,000 feet – there will be plenty of options waiting for you when you land on the other side of the Earth.

 Although packing for the Philippines is easy, like anywhere, a little preparation and some sensible packing can make the difference between a good trip and a GREAT trip.
 Here are the things you’ll use most while travelling the Philippines – and the things you can definitely leave at home.